yokomotod/tblmonit/README.md

 `DateForShards` is for sharded table partitioned by date (tables' suffix should be YYYYMMDD format).

 `DateForShards` should be one of `ONE_DAY_AGO`, `TODAY`, `FIRST_DAY_OF_THE_MONTH`.

+Those will based on current day if current time has passed `TimeThreshold`, otherwise based on yesterday.

 ### Flexible configuration (experimental)